NMML/MML-UAS-Engineering/DJI M30T/Hand-Launch-Recovery/STL_Files/readme.md

 These parts are provided in stereo-lithography format (STL), which can be used in various 3D printing slicer programs.
-We suggest an infil of 25%.
+We suggest an infill of 25%.